addosampong/db-capstone-project/readme.md

 The **CheckBooking** procedure checks whether a table in the restaurant is already booked.
 The procedure accepts two input parameters in the form of booking date and table number.
 The SQL statements for the procedure is shown below:

-`USE littlelemondb;
+    USE littlelemondb;
     CREATE PROCEDURE CheckBooking(IN booking_date DATE, IN table_no INT)
     BEGIN
-    #check Bookings table to confirm if there is a booking with BookingDate and TableNo same as the booking_date and
+        #check Bookings table to confirm if there is a booking with BookingDate and TableNo same as the
-    #table_no parameters supplied by the user, then display the appropriate message
+        #booking_date and table_no parameters supplied by the user, then display the appropriate message

         IF (SELECT exists (select 1 FROM Bookings WHERE BookingDate = booking_date) = 1) AND
          (SELECT exists (select 1 FROM Bookings WHERE TableNo = table_no) = 1) THEN
                 SELECT CONCAT("Table ", table_no, " is already booked for ", booking_date) AS "Booking Status";
         ELSE
             SELECT CONCAT("Table ", table_no, " is not booked") AS "Booking Status";
         END IF;
-END`
+    END

 #### Task 3: Create AddValidBooking store procedure

 This procedure helps Little Lemon to verify a booking and decline any reservations for tables that are already booked under another name.
 This procedure accepts two input parameters in the form of booking date and table number.
 Since the there will be a number of statements to be executed in this procedure, which statements include insertions, we wrapped the statements around a `START TRANSACTION` statement and used the `ROLLBACK` and `COMMIT` statements where appropriate.
 For instance, if there is a booking for the booking date and table no supplied by the user, then the entire operations are rolled back, else the booking is inserted into the Bookings table and committed.
 The SQL statements for the procedure is as shown below:

     USE littlelemondb;
     CREATE PROCEDURE AddValidBooking(IN booking_date DATE, IN table_no INT)
     BEGIN
         START TRANSACTION;
             #check Bookings table to confirm if there is a booking with BookingDate and TableNo same as the
-        #booking_date and table_no parameters supplied by the user, then display the appropriate message and roll back
+            #booking_date and table_no parameters supplied by the user, then display the appropriate message
-        #the transaction, else add the booking to the Bookings table and display the appropriate message
+            #and roll back the transaction, else add the booking to the Bookings table and display the
+            #appropriate message

             IF (SELECT exists (select 1 FROM Bookings WHERE BookingDate = booking_date) = 1) AND
                     (SELECT exists (select 1 FROM Bookings WHERE TableNo = table_no) = 1) THEN
                 SELECT CONCAT("Table ", table_no, " is already booked - booking cancelled") AS "Booking Status";
                 ROLLBACK;
             ELSE
                 SET @customer_id = 6, @employee_id = 6;
                 INSERT INTO Bookings(TableNo, CustomerID, BookingDate, BookingSlot, EmployeeID) VALUES
                 (table_no, @customer_id, booking_date, CURRENT_TIME(), @employee_id );
                 SELECT CONCAT("Booking made for Table ", table_no) AS "Booking Status";
                 COMMIT;
         END IF;

     END

 ### Create SQL queries to add and update bookings

 #### Task 1: Create AddBooking stored procedure

 This procedure adds a booking to the Bookings table.
 The procedure accepts four input parameters in the form of the following bookings parameters: booking id, customer id, booking date and table number.
 The SQL statements for this procedure is shown below:

     USE littlelemondb;
     CREATE `AddBooking`(IN booking_id INT, IN customer_id INT, IN booking_date DATE, IN table_no INT)
     BEGIN
         START TRANSACTION;
-        #check Bookings table to confirm if there is a booking with BookingID, CustomerID, BookingDate and TableNo
+            #check Bookings table to confirm if there is a booking with BookingID, CustomerID, BookingDate and
-        #same as the booking_id, customer_id, booking_date and table_no parameters supplied by the user, then
+            #TableNo same as the booking_id, customer_id, booking_date and table_no parameters supplied by the
-        #display the appropriate message and roll back the transaction, else add the booking to the Bookings table and
+            #user, then display the appropriate message and roll back the transaction, else add the booking to
-        #display the appropriate message
+            #the Bookings table and display the appropriate message

             IF (SELECT exists (select 1 FROM Bookings WHERE BookingDate = booking_date) = 1) AND
                     (SELECT exists (select 1 FROM Bookings WHERE TableNo = table_no) = 1) THEN
                 SELECT CONCAT("Table ", table_no, " is already booked - booking not added") AS "Confirmation";
                 ROLLBACK;
             ELSE
                 SET @employee_id = 6;
                 INSERT INTO Bookings(TableNo, CustomerID, BookingDate, BookingSlot, EmployeeID) VALUES
                 (table_no, customer_id, CURRENT_DATE(), CURRENT_TIME(), @employee_id );
                 SELECT CONCAT("Booking added for Table ", table_no) AS "Confirmation";
                 COMMIT;
         END IF;

     END

-**Assumptions made**
-We assume that the if the booking will be added after checking the constraints, the current data and time that the booking is going to be added should be the BookingDate and BookingSlot, and these should be part of the data to be inserted into the Bookings table
+**Assumptions made**: We assume that the if the booking will be added after checking the constraints, the current data and time that the booking is going to be added should be the BookingDate and BookingSlot, and these should be part of the data to be inserted into the Bookings table

 #### Task 2: Create UpdateBooking stored procedure

 The UpdateBooking procedure helps Little Lemon to update existing bookings in the Bookings table.
 The procedure accepts two input parameters in the form of booking id and booking date.
 The SQL statements for this procedure is shown below:

     USE littlelemondb;
     CREATE PROCEDURE `UpdateBooking`(IN booking_id INT, IN booking_date DATE)
     BEGIN
         START TRANSACTION;
-        #check Bookings table to confirm if there is a booking with BookingID and BookingDate same as the booking_id,
+            #check Bookings table to confirm if there is a booking with BookingID and BookingDate same as the
-        #and booking_date parameters supplied by the user, then display the appropriate message and roll back the
+            #booking_id and booking_date parameters supplied by the user, then display the appropriate messag
-        #transaction, else update the Bookings table as appropriate and display the appropriate message
+            #and roll back the transaction, else update the Bookings table as appropriate and display the
+            #appropriate message

             IF (SELECT exists (select 1 FROM littlelemondb.Bookings WHERE BookingID = booking_id) = 1) AND
                (SELECT exists (select 1 FROM littlelemondb.Bookings WHERE BookingDate = booking_date) = 1) THEN
                 SELECT CONCAT("No changes made to Booking ", booking_id) AS "Confirmation";
                 ROLLBACK;
             ELSE
                 UPDATE Bookings
                 SET BookingDate = booking_date
                 WHERE BookingID = booking_id;
                 SELECT CONCAT("Booking ", booking_id, " updated") AS "Confirmation";
                 COMMIT;
         END IF;
     END

 #### Task 3: Create CancelBooking stored procedure

 This procedure helps Little Lemon to cancel or remove a booking from the Bookings table.
 The procedure accepts one input parameter in the form of booking id.
 The SQL statements for the procedure is as shown below:

     USE littlelemondb;
-CREATE DEFINER=`root`@`localhost` PROCEDURE `CancelBooking`(IN booking_id INT)
+    CREATE PROCEDURE `CancelBooking`(IN booking_id INT)
     BEGIN
         START TRANSACTION;
             #check Bookings table to confirm if there is a booking with BookingID same as the booking_id
-        #parameter supplied by the user, then delete the booking from the Bookings table and display the appropriate
+            #parameter supplied by the user, then delete the booking from the Bookings table and display
-        #message, else roll back the transaction
+            #theappropriate message, else roll back the transaction

             IF (SELECT exists (select 1 FROM littlelemondb.Bookings WHERE BookingID = booking_id) = 1) THEN
                 DELETE FROM Bookings
                 WHERE BookingID = booking_id;
                 SELECT CONCAT("Booking", booking_id, " cancelled") AS "Confirmation";
                 COMMIT;

             ELSE
                 SELECT CONCAT("Booking", booking_id, " not found") AS "Confirmation";
                 ROLLBACK;
         END IF;
     END

 ### Week 3

 ### Data visualization